IBSim/VirtualLab/docs/source/examples.rst

     Sim.Current=2000

-Since *JouleHeating* is the product of the current density J, and the electric filed E it will be proportional to the square of the *Current*.
+Since *Joule_heating* is the product of the current density J, and the electric filed E it will be proportional to the square of the *Current*.

 You will see that the power supplied by the coil is x4 of that in the previous task.